runtimeverification/evm-semantics/README.md

 Alternatively, if you work on multiple checkouts of `evm-semantics` or other semantics, you could add the relative path `.build/usr/bin` to your `PATH`.
 Do note, however, that this is a security concern.

-You can call `kevm help` to get a quick summary of how to use the script.
+You can call `kevm --help` to get a quick summary of how to use the script.

 Run the file `tests/ethereum-tests/LegacyTests/Constantinople/VMTests/vmArithmeticTest/add0.json`: